 If you want to acquire pepitas on purpose, you can buy raw or roasted pumpkin seeds at many grocery stores.
 If not your store, you’ll find them at health food stores or Whole Foods.
 If you’re stuck with a bunch of seeds (and vegetable guts) when you roast a squash, rinse them in a strainer to remove the pulp, and thoroughly pat them dry.
 They may take a few minutes longer in the oven, depending on how fresh they are.

 Use pumpkin seeds to coat a ball of soft cheese for an autumnal appetizer, sprinkle some on soup to garnish, and add them into chocolate chip or oatmeal raisin cookies, or a hearty loaf of seeded apple bread.
 And you can always roast those pepitas and spice them any which way for snacking (or before adding them to other dishes)—or turn them into seed butter.
-Here are a few of our ways to play with pumpkin seeds:
+Here are a few of our favorite ways to play with pumpkin seeds.